kiritigowda/help/README.md

 ### radeonInferenceInstaller
 This folder contains the scripts required to install and run inference using AMDOVX Neural Network Extension Library server and client

+### docker
+This folder has help text to setup and run dockers